+

 leaves.

-Garuvel felt a quiet flush of
+Garuvel felt a quiet flush of victory racing through his

-was power, this was huge!
-When he
+blood.
+This was power, this was

-returned to his suite he stood before the mirror doing it over and over again:
+stood before the mirror doing it over and over again: think it, visualize it,

-think it, visualize it, say it.
+say it.
 "I am invisible".

 Whoosh!

-He was no longer in the mirror.
+He was no longer in the

-He could see nothing when he looked down at himself; not his pleated
+mirror.
+He could see nothing when he

-white shirt, nor his baggy blue pantaloons.
+looked down at himself; not his pleated white shirt, nor his baggy blue

-all.
-The room behind him showed as it
+pantaloons.
+No legs, no feet.
+Nothing at all.
+The room behind him showed as it was; his bookshelves, his holos, everything was there.

-"I am visible", he said,
+"I am visible", he said, but nothing happened,

-but nothing happened, until he remembered that he must hold in his mind the

-image of being once more visible.
+until he remembered that he must hold in his mind the image of being once more

+visible.
 He tried it again.
-He imagined himself as he was before.
-"I am visible'.
+He imagined

+visible'.
 Whoosh!
-He reappeared instantly.
+He reappeared

-True, there was this vague sense of unease each time he utilized this
+instantly.
+True, there was this vague

-briefly fragmented and flew across the universe.
-It wasn’t a major concern, but he was honest with himself: I do
+across the universe.
+It caused him concern.
+He was honest with himself: I do

 feel this, he thought, and there is something very scary about it.

-power?
-It surely could do more than
+What was the limit of this power?
+It surely could do more than produce farts

-produce farts and vanishings.
-This was
+and vanishings.
+This was a terrifying

-a terrifying thought because if he could do other things, what might he become?
-When he used it, he felt strange.
-He felt things shift and dislocate.

 thought.
+If he could do other things, what might he become?
+When he used the power, he felt

+Let’s try something small, he thought.
 Something harmless.
 He looked at himself in the mirror and his

 first temptation was to make himself stronger, bigger, more athletic.
 He saw the reflection of his eyes and there